-If your printer is having some issues and you see no power light on the printer when your printer won’t turn on, there are some troubleshooting steps you can try before you bring it to a printer repair center: Please read this post till last to find the exact reason and solution-
+If your printer is having some issues and you see no power light on the printer when your printer won’t turn on there are some troubleshooting steps you can try before you bring it to a printer repair center: Please read this post till last to find the exact reason and solution-

 Use Power Key to Reset